HoTT/HoTT-Agda/README.md

 - `HLevel` contains various definitions and properties about h-levels
 - `FiberEquivalences` contains the proof that a map between fibrations which is an equivalence of total spaces is a fiberwise equivalence (depends only on `Equivalences` and above)
-- `Base` exports everything above and is imported by every subsequent file
+- `Base` exports everything above and is the file that should be imported in any file

 ### Interval